HanWeinrich/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump.md

 ### Sampling
 This protocol is designed for samples collected with a Niskin bottle - the samples are expected to be discrete and sealed masses of water that can be transferred to a 1 L Nalgene bottle without contamination (typically from the spout/spigot of the Niskin bottle).
 For our samples, Niskin bottles are remotely triggered to close at a specified depth and collected alongside complementary hydrographic data (using a CTD attached to the Niskin sampling rosette).

 Fill a 1 L Nalgene bottle with 1 L of sample water.
 It is important to do this before the sample water has sat on the deck in the sun.
-After collecting, if you don’t have time to filter, label and store bottles in the fridge (4˚C) for up to 12 hours (>4 hours is not ideal).
+After collecting, if you don’t have time to filter, label, and store bottles in the fridge (4˚C) for up to 12 hours (>4 hours is not ideal).
 Note the length of time a water sample sits in the fridge in the field notebook.

 ### Filtration

-This protocol is designed for samples collected with a Smith Root filter directly from a body of water or 1L bottle of sample water.
+This protocol is designed for samples collected with a Smith-Root filter directly from a body of water or 1L bottle of sample water.
 Sample water is drawn through the “straw” + filter cartridge via clear tubing attached to the outlet (yellow) side and run through the peristaltic pump.
 The straw is attached to the Smith-Root filter inlet (rubbery white end) and then submerged in the sample water.
 The filter housing itself should not be submerged.
 Sample water is then pumped through the filter.
 With this method, the same tubing can be used for all samples taken from a single site (i.e. at different depths) but should not be re-used between sites without sterilization.

-**Note: the standard protocol is for filtering directly from a 1L nalgene bottle.
+**Note: The standard protocol is for filtering directly from a 1L Nalgene bottle.
 This protocol can be used to filter from a clean bucket or bin.
-If filtering inline from a carboy or Niskin bottle directly, the eDNA Pre-Filter Adapter will need to be purchased from Smith-Root to adapt from the Smith-Root inlet to 1/4" inner diameter tubing**
+If filtering inline from a carboy or Niskin bottle directly, the eDNA Pre-Filter Adapter will need to be purchased from Smith-Root to adapt from the Smith-Root inlet to 1/4" inner diameter tubing.**

 1. Remove a sterile peristaltic tube from the sterile bucket and insert it into the slot in the  pump.
-Place one end in a bucket/sink/other catchment, and insert a barbed adaptor into the other end.
-During this process, keep the tubing on the adaptor side off the counter to avoid contamination (i.e., use an aluminum foil boat).
+Place one end in a bucket/sink/other catchment, and insert a barbed adapter into the other end.
+During this process, keep the tubing on the adapter side off the counter to avoid contamination (i.e., use an aluminum foil boat).
-2. Remove a clear tube from the sterile bucket and attach to the barbed adaptor, taking care to keep the clean end of the tubing sterile.
+2. Remove a clear tube from the sterile bucket and attach to the barbed adapter, taking care to keep the clean end of the tubing sterile.
 3. Remove a Smith-Root filter and inlet prefilter straw (included in bag) from the packaging - avoid touching the inlet or outlet and keep the straw clean.
 Attach Smith-Root to sterile clear tubing via the barbed end of the Smith-Root outlet (yellow) filter housing.
 Save the packaging bag as you will place the Smith-Root filter back into it after sampling for storage.
 4. Attach the prefilter straw to the inlet (white) end of the Smith-Root filter housing.
 If you are running the filter inline, you will attach the pre-filter adapter and tubing here instead.
 5. Stick the inlet end of the Smith-Root straw into the sample water in the Nalgene bottle - do not submerge the Smith-Root entirely.
 If the junction between the two halves of the Smith-Root is submerged, the sample can get sucked into the tubing, bypass the filter, and as a result, contaminate the tubing and reduce the sample volume passed through the filter.
-Submerging the yellow dessicant end of the filter housing can also reduce its preservational capacity and compromise the sample.
+Submerging the yellow desiccant end of the filter housing can also reduce its preservational capacity and compromise the sample.
 6. Outflow can be directed to the sink or bucket.
 Start the pump at 35 rpm and adjust upwards accordingly up to ~80 rpm so that the sample takes 7-10 minutes for a sample with low turbidity.
 7. Once all is filtered, continue pumping until all water is removed from the Smith-Root, then run dry for 1 minute to pre-dry the sample prior to preservation.
 Remove the straw from the inlet end of the Smith-Root and discard.
 8. Remove the Smith-Root filter housing from the tubing and immediately place back in the provided labeled bag and seal carefully.
-Place the section of tubing with the barbed luer adaptor in your clean aluminum foil boat for reuse with a replicate sample or another sample from the same site.
+Place the section of tubing with the barbed luer adapter in your clean aluminum foil boat for reuse with a replicate sample or another sample from the same site.

 ### Sample Preservation

-The Smith-Root filter housing contains a proprietary dessicant (the yellow end of the housing) that dries and preserves the sample without the need for additonal preservatives.
+The Smith-Root filter housing contains a proprietary desiccant (the yellow end of the housing) that dries and preserves the sample without the need for additonal preservatives.
 Ensure the Smith-Root bag is well sealed so no additional air can get in, and that the filter housing is entirely empty of water.
 There is no need to remove the disc filter from the Smith-Root for separate preservation as the housing and bag are designed to preserve the sample.

 ### Storage